 Kennebunk home prices are not only among the most expensive in Maine, but Kennebunk real estate also consistently ranks among the most expensive in America.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kennebunk is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kennebunk is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Kennebunk who work in sales jobs (17.24%), management occupations (13.30%), and office and administrative support (10.62%).
+Overall, Kennebunk is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Kennebunk who work in sales jobs (15.44%), management occupations (13.78%), and office and administrative support (10.32%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Kennebunk is worth considering.

 Kennebunk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Kennebunk in 2010 was $39,571, which is wealthy relative to Maine and the nation.
-This equates to an annual income of $158,284 for a family of four.
+The per capita income in Kennebunk in 2010 was $40,843, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $163,372 for a family of four.
 However, Kennebunk contains both very wealthy and poor people as well.

 The people who call Kennebunk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kennebunk residents report their race to be White, followed by Native American.
-Important ancestries of people in Kennebunk include English, German, French Canadian, and French .
+Important ancestries of people in Kennebunk include Irish, German, French , and Italian.

 The most common language spoken in Kennebunk is English.
-Other important languages spoken here include French and Polish.
+Other important languages spoken here include French and Russian.